 |Emergency Medical Service (EMS) Agencies and Systems in Africa – a Multinational Assessment||Emergency Medicine||South Africa||Mould-Millman, N.K.|

 Nee-Kofi Mould-Millman, MD (Assistant Professor, Department of Emergency Medicine at the University of Colorado) is collaborating with leading African researchers from the African Federation for Emergency Medicine (AFEM) to launch a 3-phase novel survey of prehospital care systems in Africa.
 Information from this study will help inform further advocacy, research, development, and capacity building to foster development of basic, effective, and sustainable prehospital care system in low-resource African settings.
 Funding for this research is being provided by the African Federation for Emergency Medicine.

 Study is being conducted from November 1, 2013 to December 31, 2015.

 |Evaluation of Indian Government Community Health Worker Scheme (ASHA)||Health Systems Capacity Building||India||Rifkin, S.|

 Susan B Rifkin, PhD, adjunct faculty at the Colorado School of Public Health and a Senior Research Fellow, Institute of Social Psychology, at the London School of Economics has been working in collaboration of the National Health Systems Resource Center (Government of India) to implement a systematic review of community health workers using the ASHA scheme to assess the contribution of community participation and empowerment to the community health workers (women) and community people for improved health outcomes.
+This partnership is ongoing.

 |Guatemala Trifinio Project||Child Health, Health Systems Capacity Building, Maternal Health||Guatemala||Asturias, E.|